quasikyo/ror2-mods/RumbleRain/README.md

 # RumbleRain
 Vibrates [BPio-capable](https://buttplug.io) devices in response to in-game damage events.

+## Changelog - 0.5.0
+- Update for SotS
+- Remove Fody Costura
+- Update Buttplug dependency to 4.0.0 from 3.0.1

 ## Installation and Running
 Before launching the game, start an [Intiface Central](https://intiface.com/central) server.
 If you have changed the server address from the default (`ws://localhost:12345`), be sure to update the "Server Uri" field in the configuration for this mod.